Do you want your ad here?

 --include-function <name> name of function to include

---include-macro <name> name of constant macro to include
+--include-constant <name> name of macro or enum constant to include

 --include-struct <name> name of struct definition to include